 Working with the Department’s Pro Bono Program, ATJ supported the revision of the Department’s pro bono policy reissued in October 2014 that allows all DOJ employees up to 30 hours of administrative leave for pro bono work, such as court appearances and mediations that take place during business hours.

 - Establishing and Strengthening Access to Justice Commissions

-The Initiative's accomplishments in this area include:
+ATJ’s accomplishments in this area include:

 - Promoting Innovative Justice Solutions through Collaboration with the White House

-White House Champions of Change Event: The Initiative took the lead in organizing a White House “Champions of Change” event on October 13, 2011, to honor and recognize the work of legal leaders from communities large and small who are dedicating their professional lives to closing the justice gap in America.
+White House Champions of Change Event: ATJ took the lead in organizing a White House “Champions of Change” event on October 13, 2011, to honor and recognize the work of legal leaders from communities large and small who are dedicating their professional lives to closing the justice gap in America.
 Sixteen leaders from across the country were recognized for their work in public interest law and providing legal services to people throughout the country who could not afford them.
 Students, professors, clinicians, pro bono directors, and law librarians from 118 law schools nationwide participated live via the internet.

-White House Middle Class Task Force Event: Attorney General Eric Holder and the Access to Justice Initiative co-hosted a Middle Class Task Force event on November 19, 2010, at the White House with Vice President Joe Biden and announced a series of steps designed to help middle class and low-income families secure their legal rights.
+White House Middle Class Task Force Event: Attorney General Eric Holder and the Office for Access to Justice co-hosted a Middle Class Task Force event on November 19, 2010, at the White House with Vice President Joe Biden and announced a series of steps designed to help middle class and low-income families secure their legal rights.
 The actions included strengthening foreclosure mediation programs, helping veterans secure the legal help they need, and making it easier for workers to find a qualified attorney when they believe their rights have been violated.